apache/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

    - name: The name of the VNF nic.

    - required: True if the VNF nic is required.
 Otherwise it is optional.
-It cannot be true if a precedent nic is optional.
+It cannot be true if a preceding nic is optional.

    - management: True if the VNF nic is a management interface.
 False otherwise